LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/coinductive_success_hook_1_2.rst.txt

 coinductive success when proving a query for a coinductive predicates.
-The hook predicates are called with the head of the coinductive predicate on coinductive success and, optionally, with the hypothesis used that to reach coinductive success.
+The hook predicates are called with the head of the coinductive predicate on coinductive success and, optionally, with the hypothesis that has used to reach coinductive success.

 When both hook predicates are defined, the ``coinductive_success_hook/1`` clauses are only used if no